🍷

 📝Exam Study NotesWSET / CMS

-• Argonne oak was the 19th-century Champagne barrel wood, largely abandoned after the World Wars; Henri Giraud has planted 60,000+ trees with French National Forest Office (ONF) to restore it
+• Argonne oak was the 19th-century Champagne barrel wood, largely abandoned after the World Wars; Henri Giraud has planted 60,000+ trees with the French National Forest Office (ONF) to restore it